MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -TargetedUsersToProtect
-TThe TargetedUsersToProtect parameter specifies the users that are included in user impersonation protection when the EnableTargetedUserProtection parameter is set to $true.
+The TargetedUsersToProtect parameter specifies the users that are included in user impersonation protection when the EnableTargetedUserProtection parameter is set to $true.

-This parameter uses the syntax "DisplayName;EmailAddress".
+This parameter uses the syntax: "DisplayName;EmailAddress".

 - DisplayName specifies the display name of the user that could be a target of impersonation.
 This value can contain special characters.

 - EmailAddress specifies the internal or external email address that's associated with the display name.

-- You can specify multiple value sets by using the syntax: "DisplayName1;EmailAddress1","DisplayName2;EmailAddress2",..."DisplayNameN;EmailAddressN".
-The combination of DisplayName and EmailAddress needs to be unique for each value set.
+- You can specify multiple values by using the syntax: "DisplayName1;EmailAddress1","DisplayName2;EmailAddress2",..."DisplayNameN;EmailAddressN".
+The combination of DisplayName and EmailAddress needs to be unique for each value.

 ```yaml
 Type: MultiValuedProperty